License GuideSOC 19-2042

 Read more

-Practicing as a professional geologist without an active license violates state law across all 50 states.
-Violators face civil fines and must forfeit any income earned through unlicensed work.
-States also impose criminal penalties for repeat offenses, though these sentences are typically brief.
-The specific consequences vary by state and the severity of the violation.
+Practicing geology without an active license violates state law across the country.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+Repeat offenses can result in criminal charges in certain states.
+The severity of penalties varies by jurisdiction and the number of prior violations.

 Career Outlook